rudderlabs/rudderstack-docs/destinations/marketing/qualtrics/qualtrics-web-device-mode.md

 ## Track

 The `track` call lets you keep track on how many time a user performs certain actions.
 Any events being tracked can be passed as embedded data to the intercept target.
+After the track call you will find the Qualtrics servey being loaded.

 In this case, the value of event field of the track call will be used while sending the event.